Ann Corio: Career

 Corio had a long successful career dancing on stage.
 In 1962 she put together the nostalgic off-Broadway show This Was Burlesque which she directed and in which also performed.
 In 1968, she wrote a book with the same title.
 Her fame was enduring enough that in the 1970s—when Corio was long retired and in her sixties—she twice was a guest on The Tonight Show Starring Johnny Carson.
 During this same period, she took This Was Burlesque out on the summer stock circuit for several seasons.
 In 1981, the show played Broadway at the old Latin Quarter, which was then known as the Princess Theatre, and tried to compete with Sugar Babies which was running just a few blocks up the street.
 In 1985, she mounted the show for the second to last time in downtown Los Angeles, at the Variety Arts Theatre, where it did not have a good run.
 A year or so later, the show played a dinner theatre in Florida, where it closed for good.

 Death

 A resident of Cliffside Park, New Jersey, Corio died at Englewood Hospital and Medical Center in Englewood, New Jersey, on March 1, 1999, aged 89.

 Legacy

-She is a member of the Hall of Fame at the Exotic World Burlesque Museum in Las Vegas, Nevada.
+Corio is a member of the Hall of Fame at the Exotic World Burlesque Museum in Las Vegas, Nevada.